 Where the Chinook differs to the Van Nicholas Sportive bikes is they still list this as race bike, so the rear stays are larger for example, in effort to make the bike stiffer and more race bike responsive under effort, although in reality for me it doesn't push it past day ride levels of stiffness or comfort; perfect for me then!
 I also treated myself to Easton full carbon forks, a slight indulgence over the Van Nicholas own brand forks which in fairness are very good.

-As I was effectively using this to replace my 30 year old Gios I again used a Campagnolo Record group, although it was the up to date current model at the time of course, with one small upgrade over standard, these being the slightly stiffer 'Record Red' Ergo levers for more positive shifting, in hindsight the difference between these and the normal version that I have on my Yukon is so small that I needn't have bothered; badge aside that is, in which case when it comes to polishing the thing it's naturally justified, (I've even written this with my tongue firmly in my cheek...)!
-In reality Campagnolo Record was in effect an indulgence, an extravagance, but bikes are something I chose to indulge in and of course I'm worth it; especially as I intend to keep this bike a long time.
-I have always used Campagnolo, or at least as soon as I could afford to I have, I am old enough to come from a generation when back in the day Campagnolo were arguably the best, personally I don't believe they are superior any more to the comparable components from either Shimano or Sram but it's still the brand I covet more than the others.
+Groupset: As I was effectively using this to replace my 30 year old Gios I again used a Campagnolo Record group, although it was the up to date current model at the time of course, with one small upgrade over standard, these being the slightly stiffer 'Record Red' Ergo levers for more positive shifting, in hindsight the difference between these and the normal version that I have on my Yukon is so small that I needn't have bothered; badge aside that is, in which case when it comes to polishing the thing it's naturally justified, (I've even written this with my tongue firmly in my cheek...)!
+In reality Campagnolo Record was in effect an indulgence, an extravagance, but bikes are something I choose to indulge in, and of course, I'm worth it!
+I have always used Campagnolo, or at least as soon as I could afford to I have, I am old enough to come from a generation when back in the day Campagnolo were arguably the best.
+Personally I don't believe they are superior any more to the comparable components from either Shimano or Sram but it's still the brand I covet more than the others.